 Seeing as how Chinese officials have expressed a willingness to maintain accommodative monetary policies, some analysts believe that we could be in for a nice rebound during the third and fourth quarters.
 They expect to see more banks and companies avail of the ultra-loose policies and use them to fund their businesses and projects, which in turn, would boost the Chinese economy.

-Of course, one month does not make trend.
-We’ll have to wait-and-see how everything plays out over the next three months.
+Of course, one month does not make a trend.
+We’ll have to wait and see how everything plays out over the next three months.
 As the old cliché goes, only time will tell whether the PBoC’s moves will be effective or not.